Weather and storm damage

 We’ll then provide you with a list of suitable quotes to choose from, in price order.

 From the Home team

 What our expert says

 “Having the right home insurance in place can give you peace of mind that any repair or rebuild costs can be taken care of, if your home is damaged or destroyed by a storm.

 “If you live in a high-risk flood area, or have a home that’s more prone to weather damage – a thatched cottage, for example – you may want to check your insurance policy to ensure it meets your needs, should any damage occur.

 Why use Compare the Market?

-^^^Based on Online independent research by Consumer Intelligence during May 2020, 50% of customers could save up to £103.62 on their home insurance premium.
+^^^Based on online independent research by Consumer Intelligence during November 2020.
+50% of customers could achieve this saving on their Buildings and Contents insurance through Compare the Market.

 ^^^^For the period 1st September 2020 to 30th November 2020, 1,785 people responded to the question “When completing a quote using CtM, how did you find it?”
 1,717 responded with ‘easy’ or ‘very easy’ (96.2%)Start a quote